 Massachusetts is experiencing a boom in home solar, as homeowners make the switch to solar in record numbers.
 Massachusetts’ extremely high electricity prices, excellent state tax rebates and the ability to sell solar back to the grid (net metering) are all contributing to solar’s growth in the Bay state.

-Average cost of home solar after incentives and rebates are included.
-Figures are for purchased systems for the first five months of 2015.
+Average cost of 5 kW home solar system size before incentives and rebates are included.
+Figures are for purchased systems for the first six months of 2019.

 Many homeowners are confused about how much they should expect to pay for solar on their home.
 While prices vary greatly based on power needs, sun exposure and choice of financing options, we’ve compiled data on the average costs that homeowners in Massachusetts could expect to pay for solar.